PeCoReT/pecoret.github.io/docs/user-guide/permissions.md

 Users in the "Customers" group are related to a company.
 They have read and write access to data related to the company.
 However, they cannot view all projects and project-related data without being explicitly added to the project.

-**Vendors:**
-Vendors are low privileged users.
-They can be invited by the [Advisory Management](/docs/user-guide/advisories#advisory-management) and are able to get access to advisories, that were shared with them.

-**Advisory Management:**
-Advisory Management is allowed to see all submitted advisories (With *visibility* set to "Team").
-The users of the group are allowed to manage all submitted advisories.

 ## Project Roles